Save Space With

 But . . . before you begin, here are some thoughts to bear in mind:

-- Beware Sticker Shock When you look at closet organizer products, it’s easy to get “sticker shock.”
+- Beware Sticker Shock: When you look at closet organizer products, it’s easy to get “sticker shock.”
 Many are extremely high end in materials and cost.
-There are, however, many lost cost alternatives.
-Using a little creativity, you might even find items to repurpose in your home for “no cost” that will do the same thing.
+There are, however, many low- cost alternatives.
+Using a little creativity, you might even find items to repurpose in your home for no cost that will do the same thing.

 The basics required for closet organizing are the same as any other organizing project: clearing, sorting (donate/keep/trash), clean up, freshen up, organize the “Keepers,” and put up.

 Basically, don’t keep clothing, shoes, belts, handbags, or accessories that are torn beyond repair or don’t fit (too large or too small).
-It’s hard to let go of things you think you’ll fit into “someday,” but it’s better to be realistic and deal with purchasing or making something new when you achieve your goal.
+It’s hard to let go of things you think you’ll fit into someday, but it’s better to be realistic and deal with purchasing or making something new when you achieve your weight goal.
+Consider the new clothing purchase as a reward for all that hard work!
 Definitely get rid of clothing that is too large – you won’t be tempted to gain weight!

 Dirty clothes need to be washed and/or dry cleaned before returning to your closet.